shizhl/Confucius/README.md

 ## Other work

-We also release the `Fuzi.mingcha`, a Chinese legal LLM, which has shown strong performance in legal tasks.
+We also release the `Fuzi-Mingcha`, a Chinese legal LLM, which has shown strong performance in legal tasks.
+Fuzi-Mingcha is jointly developed by Shandong University, Inspur, and China University of Political Science and Law, which is trained based on massive Chinese unsupervised judicial corpus and supervised judicial fine-tuning data using ChatGLM as backbone.
+It supports law search, case analysis, trinitarian reasoning judgment and judicial dialog, aiming to provide users with all-round and highly accurate legal consultation and answer services.

 Click [here](https://github.com/irlab-sdu/fuzi.mingcha) for more details.
-Thanks a lot for all the prior work.
+Thanks a lot for all the prior works.

 ## Citation